COVID & MAJN

 When you sign up for lessons you are reserving a specific time slot on a specific day.
 Students are expected to attend all scheduled lessons.
 If you must miss your reservation we cannot reschedule due to full schedules.
 If the teacher misses a lesson, he or she will reschedule the lesson sometime during the semester.
 If that is not possible you will be credited the following semester, or your money will be returned at the end of the semester.

 In the event of a snow delay (for Zionsville Community Schools) morning lessons will be delayed as well.
-If school is delayed two hours morning lessons will begin two hours later than usual, etc. If Zionsville Community Schools are canceled due to snow, lessons will also be canceled.
-In this event lessons will not be rescheduled.
+If school is delayed two hours morning lessons will begin two hours later than usual, etc. If Zionsville Community Schools are canceled due to snow, lessons will occur at the regular time virtually.

 If the teacher arrives on time and the student is not home the teacher will wait 10 minutes.
 If the student arrives late, the lesson will still end at the regularly scheduled time.